akka/apps/multidc/README.md

 Creation of the hosts is not automated (yet).

+Make sure you have the AWS CLI: `pip install awscli`.

 There exists akka nodes and cassandra nodes in ireland and frankfurt regions that can be cloned to expand the clsuter.

 After cloning update the node tag: